JustinePa/studyNIS_ARMS/README.md

 ## Project Description

-This repository contains scripts and their inputs used for the analysis performed for the article titled "Assessing the effectiveness of genetic observatory networks in detecting and monitoring marine non-indigenous species."
+This repository contains scripts and their inputs used for the analysis performed for the manuscript titled "Assessing the effectiveness of genetic observatory networks in detecting and monitoring marine non-indigenous species."
+(Justine Pagnier, Nauras Daraghmeh, Matthias Obst)

 ## Contents